 All coursework must be completed with a grade of "C" or better to qualify for graduation.
+Participation in the Certified Surgical Technologist (CST) Exam is REQUIRED for graduation.
 A Graduation Petition Form must be completed and submitted with the required fee for graduation at the Cashier's Office located in the A Building.
 The Graduation Petition Form may be obtained via your MyTriton Portal.
 Select the Academic Planning tab under the Web Advisor for Students section, then click the Application for Graduation link.